Last updated November 2022

 What They Do

-To clean ductwork, companies place the duct system under negative pressure—essentially connecting a very large, powerful vacuum cleaner to an opening in the ductwork and sucking out loose dust and other debris.
-More than one opening might be used.
-And because a vacuum isn’t powerful enough to loosen and remove all particles, duct cleaners must agitate the dust inside the ducts using a rotary brush, compressed air nozzles, and a special tool called a “skipper ball.”
-Duct-cleaning companies often also clean the heating and cooling equipment (heat exchangers, cooling coils, condensate drain pans, fan motors, fan blades, and fan housings), but cleaning this equipment isn’t necessarily included in a duct-cleaning company’s basic service.
-You might have to pay extra for equipment cleaning, and you might not need equipment cleaning if your air conditioner and furnace are regularly maintained by a heating and air-conditioning contractor who routinely does such cleaning (some don’t).
+To clean ductwork, companies place the duct system under negative pressure—essentially connecting a very large, powerful vacuum cleaner to one or more openings in the ductwork and sucking out loose dust and other debris.
+Because a vacuum isn’t powerful enough to loosen and remove all particles, duct cleaners must agitate the dust inside the ducts using a rotary brush, compressed air nozzles, and a tool called a “skipper ball.”
+Duct-cleaning companies may also clean the heating and cooling equipment (heat exchangers, cooling coils, condensate drain pans, fan motors, fan blades, and fan housings), but cleaning this equipment isn’t always included as part of their basic cleaning service.

-The dust that settles in your ventilation ducts generally stays where it is, unlikely to become airborne unless disturbed.
-Under most circumstances, it is inert and harmless.
+The fact is dust that settles in your ventilation system generally stays where it is.
+Unless disturbed, it remains inert and harmless.